shawn-nyk/tp/docs/DeveloperGuide.md

 #### Aspect: Should the tabs be allowed to change only by the `SwitchCommand`.
 * **Alternative 1 (current choice):** Allow the switch of tabs to not only be accessible via the switch command, but rather extract it out for all commands excluding `exit` and `help`.
     * Pros:
         * Allows user to type once instead of twice when executing a single command and wanting to view it.
-(This optimzation is to allow for a faster way to type and view the changes). <br/>
+(This optimization is to allow for a faster way to type and view the changes). <br/>
         * By abstract the method out from switch command, it obeys the DRY principle as all the commands will be calling a single method.
-        * This allows and obeys the Open-Close princple as new implementation of commands can just be calling this single method at the end.
+        * This allows and obeys the Open-Close principle as new implementation of commands can just be calling this single method at the end.
         * Allows user to have a second alternative to switch tabs for just viewing purpose.
     * Cons:
         * User might switch tab accidentally because of inputting the wrong `TYPE`.